pours per form per day / production

 Wet cast has more water content and that can lead to lower strength than dry cast.

-Dry cast has less water content, therefore generally higher strength.
+Dry cast has less water content, and therefore, generally higher strength.

 Durability